brony9tynine/OOT-Randomizer-Location-Fixer/README.md

 # OOT-Randomizer-Location-Fixer

-1) This is quie easy to use simply open the .py (at some point soon i will make it an .exe i just wanted it out there)
+1)Download (if i can figure out how to upload LOL) 2)Open the .py/.pyw (.pyw reccomended) (at some point soon i will make it an .exe i just wanted it out there)
-2) click "Select File"
+3) click "Select File"
-3) Select a spoiler log
+4) Select a spoiler log
-4) Click "Fix Entrances"
+5) Click "Fix Entrances"